ajam/facelift/README.md

 Facelift
 ===

-A small script to search Facebook posts on a given page by a matching keyword.
-Used in [Terms of Service](http://projects.aljazeera.net/2014/terms-of-service) for finding mentions of the Snapshot program by Progressive auto insurance.
+A small script to search Facebook posts and (post comments) on a given page by a matching keyword.
+Used in [Terms of Service](http://projects.aljazeera.net/2014/terms-of-service) for finding mentions of the Snapshot program by Progressive auto insurance customers.

-Matching posts are saved as an array of Facebook post objects in `out/matching_posts.json`.
+Matching posts are saved as an array of Facebook post objects in `out/matching_posts.json` every ten matches.
+Searches are case-insensitive.

+## Notice

+This is not a comprehensive library by any means.
+It is a small script to download paginated data from one Facebook API endpoint.

 ## Usage

 Set the following values in `config.json`

-* `user_access_token`: Obtain a User Access Token for the Facebook API.
-Read more about tokens <https://developers.facebook.com/docs/facebook-login/access-tokens>
+* `user_access_token`: Obtain a temporary access token for the Facebook API.
+You'll have to create an app first.
+Learn more at <https://developers.facebook.com/tools/accesstoken/>
 * `page_id`: The ID of the Facebook page you want to point Facelift at.
 * `keyword`: The desired keyword to match on.
 * `since`: A Unix timestamp of the earliest you want to start searching from.
 Defaults to `0` if not set.